 Special thanks to TraumatizedBaconbits for contributing Ken’s training information!

 Continue reading How to train a Ken amiibo in Super Smash Bros.
 Ultimate

 Ryu made his Super Smash Bros. series debut as a DLC fighter in Super Smash Bros.
 4. In this game, he’s got a few unique tricks up his sleeve; his normals are split into held and tapped versions and his special moves can be executed via unique button inputs that increase their power and utility.
 Figure Players generally don’t make good use of their character’s gimmicks (see Bayonetta, Ken, and the Ice Climbers as examples), but Ryu is a rare exception!
 For more information on his metagame history, check out his wiki page.
 Otherwise, let’s jump right into today’s training!

 Special thanks to not jordan for contributing Ryu’s training information!

-Continue reading Training the strongest Ken amiibo in Super Smash Bros.
+Continue reading How to train a Ryu amiibo in Super Smash Bros.
 Ultimate